eilin/learn2code/1. Basics/2. Operations/2_boolean_operations.md

 > BTW: truthy and falsey aren't strictly "real terms", but the meaning is clear and I think the words are funny to read.

 # Truthy-Falsey Logic
-So math has -+/* operations, and booleans have their own set of operations:
+Math has -+/* operations, and booleans have their own set of operations:
 - and
 - or
 - ==